-Depending on the Order Capture setting selected, DEAR will capture a WooCommerce Order and save it as pending order when the Order is created, completed or paid.
-Sometimes it takes up to 10 minutes for the order to be picked up by DEAR because WooCommerce may send notifications with some delay.
+Depending on the Order Capture setting selected, DEAR will capture a WooCommerce order and save it as pending order when the order is created, completed or paid.
+Sometimes, it may take up to 10 minutes for the order to be picked up by DEAR because WooCommerce sends notifications with some delay.

-When a WooCommerce order is canceled or deleted, DEAR automatically find and voids the corresponding sale task if created or removes associated pending order if the order has not yet processed.
+When a WooCommerce order is cancelled or deleted, DEAR automatically finds and voids the corresponding sale task, if created, or removes the associated pending order if the order has not been processed yet.

 Pending Orders can be processed manually by clicking Process.
 They can then be viewed in the Log tab.

-NOTE: Sometimes, issues in WooCommerce cause notifications to not be sent.
-In this case, please load orders manually.
+NOTE: At times, issues in WooCommerce may cause notifications NOT to be sent.
+In this case, you can load orders manually.

 This function downloads all customers from WooCommerce to DEAR.
 If the customer already exists in DEAR, this function updates any details that have been changed in WooCommerce.
-As DEAR automatically creates customers when processing sale orders (if No Consolidation option is selected), this function is generally only used for testing purposes.
+As DEAR automatically creates customers when processing sales orders (if the No Consolidation option is selected in Integration Settings), this function is generally only used for testing purposes.